 The Triumph of David

-One of Poussin’s first great masterpieces, The Triumph of David demonstrates the artist’s increasing concern in the early 1630s with employing harmonious design to instil a sense of structural clarity to the human expression and dramatic storytelling in his paintings.
-Taken from the Bible’s Book of Samuel, the scene depicts David’s triumphal entry into Jerusalem after defeating the Philistines’ champion Goliath of Gath, an eight-foot giant who David had outwitted by striking his forehead with a well-aimed stone from his sling.
-The cheering crowd that meets David upon his return provided Poussin with the opportunity to explore the theatrical language of human gesture from numerous angles; from the solemn thanksgiving of an old man, and the joyful abandon of young women with their arms held high, to the incomprehension of small children as they nestle and play in their mothers' arms.
+The cheering crowd that meets David upon his return is almost audible and provides the artist with the opportunity to explore the theatrical language of human gesture from numerous angles.
+This ranges from the solemn thanksgiving of an old man and the joyful abandon of young women with their arms held high, to the incomprehension of small children as they nestle and play in their mothers' arms.